zhengant/eecs595_wordsense/README.md

 * tensorflow-gpu v1.12 or later
 * scikit-learn v0.20.1 or later
 * numpy v1.15 or later
+* gensim
+# scipy
+# nltk

 ## Usage for word2vecEmbeddingForm.py:
 This python file takes and only takes three extra argument:
 The first argument takes the trial data directory name.
 This argument can only be: 'TrialDatasets'

 The second argument takes the test data directory name.
 This argument can only be: 'TestDatasets'

 The third argument takes the clustering method name.
 This argument can only be one of the following three:
 DBSCAN or MeanShift or AffinityPropagation (corresponding to use DBSCAN clustering method, MeanShift clustering method and AffinityPropagation clustering method separately).